 Best Suited Use Case

-Matillion offers the flexibility of two versions of its product, one is free of cost to use.
-Matillion ETL is relatively expensive however it supports an extensive list of input sources covering all major Databases, popular Social Media Platforms, and an array of SaaS Products.
+Matillion offers the flexibility of two versions of its product, one free of cost.
+Matillion ETL is relatively expensive; however, it supports an extensive list of input sources covering all significant databases, popular social media platforms, and an array of SaaS products.

-It can be one of the ideal choices for your Snowflake ETL tools if the above-mentioned features are your requirements.
+It can be one of the ideal choices for your Snowflake ETL tools if the features mentioned above meet your requirements.

 4. StreamSets

-StreamSets Data Collector is an open-source software using which you can build enhanced data ingestion pipelines for Elasticsearch.
-These pipelines can adapt automatically to changes in schema, infrastructure, and semantics.
+StreamSets Data Collector is open-source software that allows you to build enhanced data ingestion pipelines for Elasticsearch.
+These pipelines can adapt automatically to schema, infrastructure, and semantics changes.

-Like Matillion, StreamSets is also one of the Snowflake ETL tools that are available in two versions: Data Collector (focused on moving data from source to destination) and Transformer (to perform comprehensive ETL, powered by Apache Spark clusters).
+Like Matillion, StreamSets is also one of the Snowflake ETL tools, and it has two versions: Data Collector (focused on moving data from source to destination) and Transformer (to perform comprehensive ETL, powered by Apache Spark clusters).

 Key Features